The Hearing Process

 While there is not a specific dress code, business casual attire is suggested.

-Both the complainant and respondent have the right to appeal the UHB decision.
-Immediately following the hearing, the complainant and respondent will meet with a member of the student conduct staff to discuss this option and the procedures for submitting the appeal in writing.
+Both the complainant and respondent have the right to appeal the hearing officer(s)' decision.
+Immediately following the hearing, the complainant and respondent will meet with a member of the Student Conduct staff to discuss this option and the procedures for submitting the appeal in writing.